These Are the Top Sneakers You Should Invest in if You Have Knee Pain, According to Podiatrists

 Cushioned midsole

 A cushioned midsole involves a platform sole, says Dr. Lobkova.
-"Look for platform sneakers with adequate shock absorption or cushioning under the heel.
-When there is not enough shock absorption, the forces travel to the next weight bearing areas up the kinetic chain, which is the shins or the knees," she says.
+“Look for platform sneakers with adequate shock absorption or cushioning under the heel.
+When there is not enough shock absorption, the forces travel to the next weight-bearing areas up the kinetic chain, which is the shins or the knees,” she says.
 If you have inadequate shock absorption in your sneakers, it commonly leads to shin splints or knee pain.

 Arch stability

-Best sneakers for knee pain
+16 of the best sneakers for knee pain

 - Lightweight cushion